 Founded in 1988 by Federal Decree the Higher Colleges of Technology (HCT) is the largest higher educational institution in the UAE, having a well-respected reputation for innovative and hands-on, workplace relevant teaching and learning methodologies, which are based on the philosophy of Learning by Doing.

-Over 18,000 students attend 17 modern men’s and women’s campuses in Abu Dhabi, Al Ain, Dubai, Fujairah, Madinat Zayed, Ras Al Khaimah, Ruwais and Sharjah.
+Approximately 20,000 students attend 17 modern, technology-enhanced men’s and women’s campuses in Abu Dhabi, Al Ain, Dubai, Fujairah, Madinat Zayed, Ras Al Khaimah, Ruwais and Sharjah.

-HCT offers many different, work-relevant, English-taught programs in Applied Communications, Business, Computer & Information Science, Engineering Technology, Health Sciences and Education at various levels.
-All programs are designed in consultation with business and industry leaders to ensure the students’ skills are job-relevant and to the highest standards.
+HCT offers many different, work-relevant, English-taught programmes in Applied Communication, Business, Computer & Information Science, Engineering Technology, Health Sciences and Education at various levels.
+All programmes are designed in consultation with business and industry leaders to ensure the students’ skills are job-relevant and to the highest standards.

 Students learn in a technologically sophisticated, e-learning environment that encourages development of independent and life-long learning skills.

 HCT graduates are eagerly sought by employers as they are capable of operating effectively in today’s global business environment.
-Over 60,000 academic credentials have been awarded to its graduates.
+Over 60,000 academic credentials have been awarded to its graduates since 1991.

-The HCT has established dynamic relationships with UAE companies and organizations and the world’s leading universities and organizations.
+The HCT has established dynamic relationships with UAE companies and organisations and the world’s leading universities and organisations.

-The Higher Colleges of Technology is dedicated to the delivery of technical and professional programs of the highest quality to the students, within the context of sincere respect for diverse beliefs and values.
+The Higher Colleges of Technology is dedicated to the delivery of technical and professional programmes of the highest quality to the students, within the context of sincere respect for diverse beliefs and values.

 Graduates will have the linguistic ability to function effectively in an international environment, the technical skills to operate in an increasingly complex technological world, the intellectual capacity to adapt to constant change, the commitment to sustainable development and the leadership potential to make the greatest possible contribution to the community for the good of all its members and stakeholders.